TheoDel/TheoDel.github.io/_projects/compoboite.md

 We first analysed our subject, the lunchboxes :

 - What are the context of use, the users, theirs motivations ?
 - What are the main problems with existing products : need of cutlery, congestion, tightness...
-- The environmental and societal aspect : anti-waste, more environmental than the takeaway food, the pleasure of the food "homemade"...
+- The environmental and societal aspect : anti-waste, more environmental than the takeaway food, the pleasure of the "homemade" food...
 - The existing formal references

 We then picked a persona among the ones proposed : a student whose main